ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-02-21-Ansible-role.markdown

 <b>About Ansible Roles </b>

-Here we talk about Ansible Roles, as Ansible is powerful configuration automation tool by running playpook, in addition organizing multiple Ansible contents and playbooks into roles provides a structural and more manageable way to achieve complex tasks for multiple targets or groups.
+Here we play with Ansible Roles, as Ansible is powerful configuration automation tool by running playpook, in addition organizing multiple Ansible contents and playbooks into roles provides a structural and more manageable way to achieve complex tasks for multiple targets or groups.

 ===================================================================